Pixham: Economy

 Friends Provident at Pixham End, built in 1957, is the largest employer in Dorking with its insurance, pensions and financial planning UK Head Office in this buffered locality of Dorking.
 The main land use is residential, the other large businesses being Betchworth Park Golf Course and The Watermill Inn directly to the south and a waste water treatment works on the eastern boundary.

 Demography

-The United Kingdom Census 2011 considered the village as three output areas, at which time overwhelmingly with gardens, 361 homes formed the village.
+The 2011 United Kingdom census considered the village as three output areas, at which time overwhelmingly with gardens, 361 homes formed the village.

 The proportion of households in the three divisions of Pixham who owned their home outright was in two of these 15% and 22% above the national average respectively, and slightly greater than the district average.
 The proportion who owned their home with a loan was in each output area within 2% of the borough and national average.
 This provides in each area for a lower proportion than average of rented residential property and of social housing relative to the Surrey and national averages.